cetasys/virgil-pythia-java/README.md

 }
 ```

-The difference between the `VerifyBreachProofPassword` and `CreateBreachProofPassword` functions is that the verification of Pythia Service is optional in `VerifyBreachProofPassword` function, which allows you to achieve maximum performance when processing data.
-You can turn on a proof step in `VerifyBreachProofPassword` function if you have any suspicions that a user or Pythia Service were compromised.
+The difference between the `verifyBreachProofPassword` and `createBreachProofPassword` functions is that the verification of Pythia Service is optional in `verifyBreachProofPassword` function, which allows you to achieve maximum performance when processing data.
+You can turn on a proof step in `verifyBreachProofPassword` function if you have any suspicions that a user or Pythia Service were compromised.

 ### Update breach-proof passwords